-Books, Videos, Websites, Online Groups, Classes, Loom Manufactures
+Books, Videos, Websites, Online Groups, Memberships Sites, Classes, Loom Manufactures

 If you are lucky enough to have a local shop nearby that supports weaving, please support them.
 They can give you personal handholding when you need it, and they offer you the invaluable service of allowing you to get hands-on experience when picking your yarn, fiber, and equipment.
 Consider your loom, book, and other materials support of this service.